 - treeCacheName is deprecated; use cacheConfig.
 Specifies a JMX ObjectName of the JBoss Cache MBean to use for the clustered SSO cache.
-If no cache can be located from the CacheManager service using the value of cacheConfig, an attempt to locate an mbean registered in JMX under this ObjectName will be made.
+If no cache can be located from the CacheManager service using the value of cacheConfig, an attempt to locate an MBean registered in JMX under this ObjectName will be made.
 Default value is jboss.cache:service=TomcatClusteringCache. - cookieDomain is used to set the host domain to be used for SSO cookies.
-See Section 16.4, "Configuring the Cookie Domain" for more.
+See Section 19.4, "Configuring the cookie domain" for more.
 Default is "/". - maxEmptyLife is the maximum number of seconds an SSO with no active sessions will be usable by a request.
-The clustered SSO valve tracks what cluster nodes are managing sessions related to an SSO.
-A positive value for this attribute allows proper handling of shutdown of a node that is the only one that had handled any of the sessions associated with an SSO.
-The shutdown invalidates the local copy of the sessions, eliminating all sessions from the SSO.
-If maxEmptyLife were zero, the SSO would terminate along with the local session copies.
-But, backup copies of the sessions (if they are from clustered webapps) are available on other cluster nodes.
-Allowing the SSO to live beyond the life of its managed sessions gives the user time to make another request which can fail over to a different cluster node, where it activates the the backup copy of the session.
-Default is 1800, i.e. 30 minutes.
+The clustered SSO valve tracks which cluster nodes are managing sessions related to an SSO.
+When a node is shutdown, all local copies of a session are invalidated.
+If a further user request is made within the time specified by maxEmptyLife, the request will fail over to another cluster node, activating the backup copy of the session.
+If maxEmptyLife is set to 0, the SSO valve terminates together with the local session copies.
+Default is 1800, (30 minutes). - processExpiresInterval is the minimum number of seconds between efforts by the valve to find and invalidate SSOs that have exceeded their maxEmptyLife.
+Does not imply effort will be spent on such cleanup every processExpiresInterval, just that it will not occur more frequently than that.
+Default is 60.

-- processExpiresInterval is the minimum number of seconds between efforts by the valve to find and invalidate SSO's that have exceeded their 'maxEmptyLife'.
-Does not imply effort will be spent on such cleanup every 'processExpiresInterval', just that it won't occur more frequently than that.
-Default is 60. - requireReauthentication is a flag to determine whether each request needs to be reauthenticated to the security Realm.
-If "true", this Valve uses cached security credentials (username and password) to reauthenticate to the JBoss Web security Realm each request associated with an SSO session.
+requireReauthentication is a flag to determine whether each request needs to be reauthenticated to the security Realm.
+If true, this valve uses cached security credentials (username and password) to reauthenticate to the JBoss Web security Realm for each request associated with an SSO session.
 If false, the valve can itself authenticate requests based on the presence of a valid SSO cookie, without rechecking with the Realm.
 Setting to true can allow web applications with different security-domain configurations to share an SSO.
 Default is false.

-16.2.
+19.2.
 SSO BEHAVIOR